 The researchers introduced factors to try to confuse the subjects about their recall of their emotions, and their verbal descriptions of their recall.
 The researchers were very sure that confusing the subjects’ cerebral recalls and descriptions produced evidence that the subjects’ emotional memories were changed and falsified.

 Can you see how far removed the researchers were from studying emotional memories?
-In my opinion, they didn’t demonstrate that they understood where emotional memories were stored because they didn’t attempt to engage the subjects’ limbic system areas.
+They didn’t demonstrate that they understood how emotional memories were stored because they didn’t attempt to engage the subjects’ limbic system and lower brain areas.

-To illustrate the study’s inappropriate characterizations with an example, I burned my left index fingertip last week being careless while toasting bread on an infrared oven grill.
+Let’s illustrate the study’s inappropriate characterizations with an example.
+I burned my left index fingertip last week while toasting bread on an infrared oven grill.
 The pain is still stored with my emotional memory, and is probably why my memory is very clear.

 I can recall the visual details of the grill, how my fingertip looked, the pain I initially felt, and the relief I felt when I held my finger under running cold water.
 I can retrieve and re-experience my emotional memory in a calm environment such as lying in bed with no aural or visual distractions.

 Let’s imagine that the researchers analogously studied my burned fingertip accident.
-They would deny that I can accurately retrieve and re-experience my emotional memory of my accident if there were problems with my descriptions of my recall.
+They would deny that I can accurately retrieve and re-experience my emotional memory of the accident if they could create problems with my verbal descriptions of my recall.
 For example, if I initially said that I pushed the kitchen faucet handle all the way in the cold direction, then after repeated questioning, I said that I wasn’t sure that the handle was pushed all the way over to Cold.

-But it isn’t.
-You can imagine the damage this viewpoint creates when mental health professionals adopt it, and deny their patients’ feelings, experiences, and emotional memories.
+Imagine the damage this viewpoint creates when mental health professionals deny the reality of their patients’ feelings, experiences, and emotional memories!

 http://www.pnas.org/content/110/52/20947.full “False memories in highly superior autobiographical memory individuals”